hoodoer/JS-Tap/README.md

 Note that the application targeted must allow iFraming from same-origin or self if it's setting CSP or X-Frame-Options headers.
 JavaScript based framebusters can also prevent iFrame traps from working.

 #### Implant Mode
-Implant mode would typically be used if you're directly adding the payload into the targetted application.
+Implant mode would typically be used if you're directly adding the payload into the targeted application.
 Perhaps you have a shell on the server that hosts the JavaScript files for the application.
 Add the payload to a JavaScript file that's used throughout the application (jQuery, main.js, etc.).
 Which file would be ideal really depends on the app in question and how it's using JavaScript files.
 Implant mode does not require a starting page to be configured, and does not use the iFrame trap technique.